Warehouse Management System

 Before

-Text and alerts illegible from distances and in bright lighting
+Staff can't read dashboard from working distances and in bright lighting

 Mounted 5-10 meters above the warehouse floor, the existing dashboard's small text and low-contrast alerts became invisible in bright lighting conditions, preventing staff from catching critical issues.